‘What is the divorce rate in the United States’ or ‘what is the divorce rate in America’ are some of the most googled questions about divorce.

 A study suggests that approximately 50% of married couples get divorced in the United States.
-That statistic has been unfortunately strong and secure for a number of years.
-So how do we do decrease the divorce rate in our country?
+The country’s divorce rates rather paint a very dark picture.
+The United States divorce rates statistic has been unfortunately strong and secure for a number of years.
+So how to reduce the divorce rate in our country?

 1. Divorce happens way before we decide to walk down the aisle